SpaceG/spaceg.github.io/_posts/2015-09-30-raspberrypi-set-up-macosx-vnc-ssh.markdown

 After Ping your Network, do you will get your current <strong> IP </strong> from the Mac.
 Not the IP from your Provider.
 Then go forward in the same Terminal Window, type your <strong> ssh pi@raspberrypi.local </strong> the Promp with your Enter Taste.

 2. <code> ssh pi@raspberrypi.local </code>

+Now do you will get to the ssh RSA Key, if you have one

 <!--